bahadirbirsoz/converter/README.md

 In the end, this class may convert entities from various languages to various languages.
 It may also have some database reading or writing capabilities.

+### Docker Install

+To install this library as docker image, I'm working on it.
+There are a few issues about host file system

 ### Install

 To install this library as global, you can add path of `bin` directory to your `PATH` variable.